-Scholars can be awarded status on the honor roll at the end of each semester.
+Scholars are awarded honor roll status at the end of each semester if they have attained a semester GPA of 3.75 or higher.
 The goal of the honor roll system is to prepare scholars to meet the requirements to be part of the National Honor Society in high school.
 Membership in the National Honor Society involves much more than just academic merit; academic merit merely qualifies a scholar to be considered.
 The other components are Service, Leadership, Character, and Citizenship.